 The MMLS and the printing sequence heuristic are illustrated with a complex case-study, showing that the proposed approach is valid and efficient for printing complex objects in the context of a 5-axis printer.
-While the proposed strategy addresses a specific 5-axis printer, this strategy can be adapted to other printer settings and requests.
+The proposed strategy addresses a specific 5-axis printer in the case studies.
+However, this strategy can be adapted to other printer settings and requests.
+The NoCollision and NoSupport functions used in equations (6) and (7) are the only printer settings specific functions, since, for example, NoCollision needs to take into consideration the printer head size and format, and NoSupport takes into consideration the extruder physical limitations and type of material to be extruded.

-Appendix A. Appendix
+A Appendix

-In this appendix we provide some information on our multistart multisplit local search framework (MMLS; Algorithm 1).
-We will describe the four main components, namely the clustering approach, the underestimator quadratic model, the splitting and merging procedures, and the local search procedure are briefly described.
+In this appendix we provide some information on our MMLS framework (Algorithm 1).
+A MATLAB© implementation of the MMLS solver is available by sending an email to the fourth author.
+We will describe the four main components, namely the clustering approach, the underestimator quadratic model, the splitting and merging procedures, and the local search procedure.

-A.1.
-The space clustering approach.
+A.1The space clustering approach

 The clustering approach must terminate in a finite number of operations, so that our algorithm may generate an infinite number of LS iterates converging to a point.
 While any clustering technique can be used, like for example the kmeans clustering technique, an efficient (both in term of computational efficiency and in terms of its ability to find convexity zones in the objective function landscape) approach is requested.
 Our multistart approach consider several runs led by run centers, and thus we can take the run centers as natural centroids for clustering.
 Run centers are converging to stationary points and are natural candidates to be in the neighborhood of local or global optima, or stationary points.
 By considering run centers as centroids for the clustering, we also obtain a computational advantage, since the clustering strategy amounts then to compute the distance between all the historical data and the current run centers.
 At each outer iteration l , our approach consists in creating R{l} clusters by computing the distances between every point where the objective function has been evaluated and all the R{l} run centers.
-A point x, where the objective function has been evaluated, is assigned to cluster C_j^{l} , $j = 1, \ldots, R{\ell}$, if the run center j is the closest to x.
+A point x, where the objective function has been evaluated, is assigned to cluster C_i^{l} , $j=1,\ldots,R{\ell}$, if the run center j is the closest to x.
 Ties are broken randomly.

-A.2.
-A nonconvex piecewise quadratic model.
+A nonconvex piecewise quadratic model

 We aim to approximate the objective function by using an underestimate nonconvex piecewise quadratic model.
 This underestimate model allows for the identification of convexity valleys, where local minimizers are located.
 LS runs are then able to successfully identify local stationary points.

 We will use a simplified technique based on the nonconvex quadratic piecewise model suggested in [23], consisting of the minimum of several quadratics.
-Given a sample set $X = \{x^1, \ldots, x^{n_p}\}$, a nonconvex piecewise quadratic underestimate of f (with n_q quadratics) can be obtained by solving a convex quadratic model.
+Given a sample set $X = \{x^1, \dots, x^{n_p}\}$, a nonconvex piecewise quadratic underestimate of f (with n_q quadratics) can be obtained by solving a convex quadratic model.
 Although we can rewrite this convex piecewise quadratic model into another model with a linear objective, there are still several pitfalls.
 First, we have to solve it for global optimality to ensure effective underestimation.
-Then, the number of variables is excessive, since we have n_p auxiliary variables plus $(n + 1)(n + 2)/2 \times n_q$ ones, which correspond to the number of variables for the quadratic coefficients times the number of quadratics considered.
+Then, the number of variables is excessive, since we have n_p auxiliary variables plus $(n+1)(n+2)/2 \times n_q$ ones, which correspond to the number of variables for the quadratic coefficients times the number of quadratics considered.
 Finally, the number of constraints is also high when imposing positive definiteness on all quadratics.